rugbyprof/4553-Spatial-DS/Assignments/P02/README.md

-## Better Path - R-tree Nearest Neighbor
+## Better Path - Rtree Nearest Neighbor
 #### Due: 02-10-2022 (Thursday @ 9:30 a.m.)

 # NOT DONE JUST A PREVIEW